-Ontario, Canada Sports Betting Sites 2021
+Ontario Sports Betting in 2021

 On July 6th, Ontario regulators confirmed the formation of a new subsidiary of the Alcohol and Gaming Commission of Ontario (AGCO), iGaming Ontario, to conduct and manage all new types of gaming, including single-event sports wagering.
 This means registered private operators will launch by the end of the year!